Professor Dame Pratibha Gai FRS, FREng

 Catalysis, Nanomaterials, Dynamic In-situ Electron Microscopy Developments for visualising and analysing gas molecule-catalyst reactions at the single atom level

 Our current research programmes are in the following areas:

-Fig. 1: Centre: JEOL 2200 FS TEM/STEM with dual aberration correctors at the York JEOL Nanocentre, University of York.
+Left: JEOL 2200 FS E(S)TEM with dual aberration correctors at the York JEOL Nanocentre, University of York.

-Bottom: Atomic scale image of gold nanocatalyst particle with (111) surface steps.
+Right: Atomic scale image of gold nanocatalyst particle.
 The (111) lattice spacings of 0.23 nm are clearly revealed.

 References: P L Gai and E D Boyes, In-situ E(S)TEM development: Microscopy Research and Technique, 2009, 73, 153; and in Journal of Physics, (IOP) 2010, 241, 012055); JACS 2017, 139, 179.